MrPluto0/Vue-Template/README.md

 # Vue Template

 This project is aimed to create vue frontend projects quickly and completely.
-It supports above modules.
+It supports the following modules.

 - [x] Vue3
 - [x] Vite